Aventura OBGYN Associates

 To find out if a myomectomy is the right treatment for you, schedule a consultation online or by phone.

 Aventura OBGYN Associates and Play Safe Medical Center are dedicated to providing you with the highest quality, cost effective medical care.
 We accept all major credit cards and offer payment installments.
+Please note, we do not participate with any Medicaid plans.
 We accept nearly all major insurance plans including:

 "Yessy is very informative and made me feel completely comfortable and at ease."